-The Capital Planning Committee shall compile data (the "Capital Inventory") concerning proposed capital outlays - including the acquisition of equipment and repair or replacement of structures or of infrastructure - when such expenditures exceed the spending limit and the useful life limit as established by the Selectboard.
+The Capital Planning Committee shall compile data (the "Capital Inventory") concerning proposed capital outlays - including the acquisition of land, equipment or other property and repair or replacement of structures - when such expenditures exceed spending and useful life limits established by the Selectboard.
 The Selectboard shall consult with the Capital Planning Committee and the Finance Committee in establishing such limits.
-All officers, boards, departments and committees, including the Selectboard and the School Committee. shall, by September 1 each year, give to the Capital Planning Committee information concerning all such capital outlays anticipated by them to require Town Meeting action during the ensuing 10 years (minimum) or more depending on the useful life of an item; such information shall include: item description, location, cost when purchased, current replacement cost, expected useful life, fiscal year in which item was purchased, fiscal year in which it is anticipated that the item will need to be replaced, funding options available (e.g. grants, leasing, renting, state/federal funding, CPA funds, etc.) and justification (i.e. need, risk, impact & priority).
+All officers, boards, departments and committees, including the Selectboard and the School Committee, shall, by September 1 each year, give to the Capital Planning Committee information concerning all such capital outlays anticipated by them to require Town Meeting action during the ensuing 10 years (minimum) or more depending on the useful life of an item; such information shall include: item description, location, cost when purchased, current replacement cost, expected useful life, fiscal year in which item was purchased, fiscal year in which it is anticipated that the item will need to be replaced, funding options available (e.g. grants, leasing, renting, state/federal funding.
+CPA funds. etc.) and justification (i.e. need, risk, impact & priority).
 The Capital Planning Committee shall compile data concerning the timing and cost of these expenditures and provide this information to the Selectboard and Finance Committee by February 1.
-Any request for a capital outlay that did not appear in information provided in prior years' reports of projected needs will not be added to the current fiscal year inventory or recommended for funding by the Capital Planning Committee, unless a report submitted by the requesting agency, explaining the omission, is accepted by the Capital Planning Committee.
+Any request for a capital outlay that did not appear in information provided in prior years' reports of projected needs will not be added to the current fiscal year inventory or recommended for funding, unless a report submitted by the requesting agency, explaining the omission, is accepted by the Capital Planning Committee and Selectboard.